Kueea System is composed of Kueea Networks.

-Kueea System Network is a computer network, in which each node supports the required set of network services by implementation of corresponding Kueea System Modules.
+A Kueea Network is a computer network, in which every node is a Kueea Node - one that supports the required set of network services by implementation of corresponding Kueea Modules.

 Programs and memory

-The abstract computer does not exist as one device.
-It is implemented as a Kueea System Network.
+The abstract computer does not exist as one machine.
+It is implemented as a Kueea Network.
 Memory of all nodes is the memory of this big computer.
-It has as many internal processors as there are nodes.
+The amount of its logical processors depends on its nodes.

-There are three different memory spaces within Kueea System.
+There are three distinct memory spaces within Kueea System.

-Programs access memory through a node-local virtual memory space.
+System tasks are executed by a node's central processing unit.
+The CPU accesses memory through its virtual memory space.
 The space is made of bytes, which must be at least 8-bit long.
-All bits above the lowest 8 are undefined and must be cleared between calls.
-The bytes are referenced by 64-bit virtual addresses.
-These addresses are temporary and local to the program.
+All bits above the lowest 8 are undefined and must be cleared.

 Objects and memory management